siplabiith/IFCC-Feature-Extraction/README.md

 # IFCC-Feature-Extraction

-# Copyright Speech Information Processing Lab, IIT Hyderabad , Inc.  All Rights Reserved.
+<h1 Copyright Speech Information Processing Lab, IIT Hyderabad , Inc.  All Rights Reserved.></h1>

 If you use this code